ResourcesLearn

 The Rise of Inflation and How Bitcoin Can Help

-The world has been experiencing higher than average inflation for several years because of the COVID-19 pandemic.
+• The world has been experiencing higher than average inflation for several years because of the COVID-19 pandemic.

-Inflation worsens economic inequality because it disproportionately impacts middle and low-income communities.
+• Inflation worsens economic inequality because it disproportionately impacts middle and low-income communities.

 Inflation in Canada, USA, and Mexico is higher than it’s been in a generation.
-Essentials like food, clothing, transportation, and housing are becoming more expensive at a faster rate than people expect or are prepared for.
+Essentials like food, clothing, transportation, and housing are becoming more expensive at a faster rate than people expected or prepared for.
 Between 2020 and 2024, average consumer goods prices increased by 21%.
 This is close to double the inflation rate of the eight years previous to the pandemic.

-While some inflation is a normal economic condition in a growing economy, rapid inflation – where the price of living accelerates faster than wages – does the most hurt to the part of the population that’s dependent on regular paychecks.
+While some inflation is a normal economic condition in a growing economy, rapid inflation – where the price of living accelerates faster than wages – does the most harm to the part of the population that’s dependent on regular paychecks.
 The wealthier members of society generally can leverage their assets to pay their expenses, and oftentimes asset values rise with inflation, blunting the harm of general price increases.
 This is a pressing issue in Mexico, the United States, and Canada where the top 1% control 47%, 32%, and 26% of their countries’ total wealth, respectively.

-In the US and Canada, these disparities went up throughout the pandemic years, partially due to the higher-than-average inflation that pushed people living close to poverty over the line.
-Bitcoin and other cryptocurrencies present a promising solution for hedging against the effects of inflation and may be a helpful tool for middle and low-income families to preserve their wealth.
+In the US and Canada, these disparities increased throughout the pandemic years, partially due to the higher-than-average inflation that pushed people living close to poverty over the line.
+Bitcoin and other cryptocurrencies present a promising solution for

+helping to hedge against the effects of inflation and may be a useful tool for middle and low-income families to preserve their wealth.
 Before we get into how Bitcoin can help during times of high inflation and economic inequality, let’s look into what exactly is going on with North American economies.

 Why Has There Been Higher Than Average Inflation in North America?

 Inflation can happen when the money supply grows faster than a country’s economic output, which is exactly what happened in 2020 with the response to the COVID-19 pandemic.
-For several months, the economy was brought to a halt, with businesses forced to shutter their doors, leading to low levels of production.
+For several months, the economy was brought to a halt, with businesses forced to close their doors, leading to low levels of production.
 However, consumers continued to spend money on increasingly rare items.
 The rule of supply and demand took over and prices went up.
 The economy is still faced with some supply chain restrictions and certain industries are still not performing at peak productivity, which keeps inflation stubbornly high.

 To relieve some of the financial burdens of the economic shutdown, the U.S. printed unprecedented amounts of new dollars to fund economic stimulus packages, and Canada increased government spending.
 As a result, the United States money supply grew by 33% in just 2020.
 This was the fastest money supply growth the United States had ever seen.
 Typically, year-over-year money supply growth sits at 3-7%.
 Mexico, on the other hand, kept their spending relatively low, but still inherited inflation from supply chain disruptions and a shrinking workforce.